AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

 ✅ The result suggest a positive autocorrelation in the residuals.
 So the condition of independance is not verified.

 💥 All in all, none of the conditions necessary for applying an ANOVA are verified here.
 So, even tough the model retrieved some relatively good performances we can not rely on it.
 Let's try to build another model based on multiple linear regression.

 #### 3. TEST Model 2: Multiple Linear Regression

+##### 1. PERFORMANCES

 In this project we have tested different combination of the explanatory variables in order to find the best model.
 Ultimately, the model based on the gini index, the log-average income and the parent's class, is the one providing the best performances to predict the income.
 It explains 81% of the variances, meaning that only 19% remains unexplained and due to others factors ike fx. chance, efforts,...

 <img src="images/rsz_1screenshot_2022-11-07_at_150024.png"/>

 Similarly to the ANOVA we must verified the conditions of normality, homogeneity and independance for the linear model to be valid.
-In addition, we must observed a linear relationship between the dependent variables and the independent variable and ideally the absence of multicollinearity.
+In addition, we must observed a linear relationship between the dependent and the independent variables and ideally, the absence of multicollinearity.

-💥 We have previously established that the conditions of normality, homogeneity and independance were not respected.
+💥 We have previously established that the conditions of normality, homogeneity and independence were not respected.
 Let's describe further how to check the collinearity condition.

+##### 2. MULTICOLLINEARITY

 We can check the existence of collinearity between two or more variables with the Variance Inflation Factor (VIF).
 It's a measure of colinearity among predictor variables within a multiple regression.
 A rule of thumb for interpreting the variance inflation factor: